FIDE titles: Candidate Master (CM)

-Candidate Master ranks below other open FIDE titles.
+In case a player achieves the CM title through the Olympiad performance, the minimum required rating of 2000 does not apply, after the title regulations update effective from January 1st, 2024.

+Prior to 2018, there was no minimum rating requirement, and coming in the top three of an U8 continental tournament was acceptable.
+As a result, there are a number of CMs with far lower ratings than 2000.

 Women's titles

 Though the open FIDE titles are not gender-segregated, the following four titles given by FIDE are exclusive to women and may be held simultaneously with an open title.
 The requirements for these titles are about 200 Elo rating points lower than the requirements for the similarly named open titles.
 These titles are sometimes criticized by both male and female players, and some female players elect not to take them.
 For example, Grandmaster Judit Polgár, in keeping with her policy of playing only open competitions, never took a women's title.
+FIDE strips trans men of any women's titles they might have earned while competing as a woman.

 Woman Grandmaster (WGM)

 Woman Grandmaster is the highest-ranking chess title restricted to women.
 FIDE introduced the WGM title in 1976, joining the previously introduced lower-ranking title, Woman International Master.

 The usual way to obtain the WGM title is similar to the open titles, where a FIDE rating of 2300 and three norms of 2400 performance rating is required against opponents who are higher rated than 2130 on average.

 The winner of the World Girls Junior Championship and some other tournaments like Women's Continental Championship is automatically awarded the WGM title.
 From 2017, the direct titles are only awarded as long as she can reach the minimum FIDE rating of 2100.
 The current regulations can be found in the FIDE handbook.